TEN7-Archive/flight-deck/docs/urlAlias.md

 ## Additional aliases

-You only need to create the `docker.test` alias once, no matter how many Dockstack-powered projects you have on your system.
+You only need to create the `docker.test` alias once, no matter how many Flight Deck-powered projects you have on your system.
 You may also choose to add a different URL alias such as 'docker.test', '[your_site_name].local', and so on.